Energy balance may not be as famous as some extreme celebrity diets but it is the only diet that really works in both the short and long term.

 To lose weight, the number of calories we consume must be less than the number of calories we burn.
 A negative energy balance over time leads to weight loss.

-Conversely, when we consume more calories per day than we use through physical activity, we gain weight.
+Conversely, when we consume more calories per day than we use through physical activity and basic bodily functions, we gain weight.

 Energy Balance and Obesity: Over a prolonged period, we may develop obesity.
 Obesity increases our risk of stroke, heart attack and, in more serious cases, can lead to organ failure.